 His passion for the theatre - he has played theatre since his early childhood - logically led him to the opera.
 2009 was highlighted by his debut at the Festival d'Aix-en-Provence in Offenbach's Orphée aux Enfers.
 Soon became Tamino (Die Zauberflöte) the central role of his repertoire.
 He has performed this role in St Gallen, Bern, Rouen, Bordeaux, at the Opéra de Paris and at the Minnesota Opera for his US debut.
 He has also performed, among others, at the Festival d'Aix-en-Provence and La Fenice à Venise (Aci in Aci and Galatea), at the Théâtre des Champs-Elysées (Don Ottavio in Don Giovanni), the Opéra Comique (Antonin in Ciboulette), the Opéra de Lyon (Arbace in Idomeneo, Admeto in Alceste), the Opéra de Paris (Mercure in Platée), the Avignon Opera (Camille de Rossillon in La veuve joyeuse), the Opéra national de Lorraine (Ferrando in Così fan tutte), the Opéra national du Rhin (world premiere of Quai Ouest by Régis Campo, Narraboth in Salomé), the Rennes Opera (Ernesto in Don Pasquale), the Cologne Opera (Don Ottavio in Don Giovanni, Gonzalve in L'heure espagnole), the Wiener Festwochen (Jaquino in Fidelio), the Mozartwoche in Salzburg, the Theater an der Wien andl Mostly Mozart in New York (Arbace in Idomeneo) and the Barbican Centre (Gonzalve in L'heure espagnole).

-The 2017/18's season is highlighted by his debut in two roles: Fenton in Falstaff at the Vlaams Opera and Edgardo in Lucia di Lammermoor at the Opéra de Bordeaux.
+The 2017/18's season was highlighted by his debut in two roles: Fenton in Falstaff at the Vlaams Opera and Edgardo in Lucia di Lammermoor at the Opéra de Bordeaux.
 He is also one more time Don Ottavio (Don Giovanni) in two different productions at both the Opéra national de Lorraine and the Grand Théâtre de Luxembourg and at the Opéra de Lyon.

 In concert, he has collaborated with orchestras such as Les Musiciens du Louvre, Les Siècles, the Ensemble Matheus, the Orchestre national de Lyon, the Orchestre national de Lille, the Orchestre national des Pays de la Loire, the BBC Symphony Orchestra in London, the Mozarteum Orchestra in Salzburg, the Akademie für Alte Musik Berlin, the Münchner Rundfunkorchester, the Orchestre de la Suisse Romande and with conductors such as Alain Altinoglu, Jean-Claude Casadesus, Charles Dutoit, Laurence Equilbey, Asher Fisch, René Jacobs, Samuel Jean, Fayçal Karoui, Marc Minkowski, Raphaël Pichon, Josep Pons, Jérémie Rhorer, François-Xavier Roth, Sébastien Rouland, Leonard Slatkin, Jean-Christophe Spinosi and Nathalie Stutzmann.